Define Consideration and its Essential Elements ICA 1872

-DEFINE CONSIDERATION INTRODUCTION AND ESSENTIAL ELEMENT IN INDIAN CONTRACT ACT, 1872: – One of the elements to support a valid contract is consideration.
+DEFINE CONSIDERATION INTRODUCTION AND ESSENTIAL ELEMENT IN INDIAN CONTRACT ACT, 1872: – One of the elements to support a valid contract is a consideration.
 If a party to a contract intends to do something, something must be reimbursed.
 The contract is not valid if there is nothing in return.
 It is defined as “some” thoughts.

 For instance, if x gives consent to sell his car to y, Rs.
 60,000, the consideration for x’s promise to sell the car is y’s promise to pay Rs.
-60,000, and the consideration for y’s promise to pay Rs.
+60,000, and the consideration for Y’s promise to pay Rs.
 60,000 is the promise of x to sell the motor car.

 The compensation paid by the contractor to the other party shall be considered……Blackstone

-In accordance with Sec.
+Under Sec.
 2 (d) of the I.C.A,1872, where the Promisor or anyone else has done or promised not to do or do anything.
 Such restriction or promise is called a promise consideration.

-The concept is based on the term ‘quid-pro-quo,’ which literally means ‘something in exchange.’
+The concept is based on the term ‘quid-pro-quo,’ which means ‘something in exchange.’
 Then a person makes a promise to others with the intent of obtaining some benefit from the act or refraining from doing something called consideration.

 Consideration must move in the direction of the promisor’s desire: In a contract, the promisor promises something to the promisor in exchange for a subsequent act or restraint.
 As a result, the promisee must only perform his part of the promise at the ‘will’ of the promisor.